jhpyle/docassemble/_docs/initial.md

 For information about how to cause **docassemble** to reset variables set by [`code` blocks], see the [`reconsider` modifier].

+# <a name="order"></a>Changing order of precedence

+As explained in [how **docassemble** finds questions for variables], if there is more than one [`question`] or [`code`] block that offers to define a particular variable, blocks that are later in the [YAML] file will be tried first.

+If you would like to specify the order of precedence of blocks in a more explicit way, so that you can order the blocks in the [YAML] file in whatever way you want, you can tag two or more blocks with [`id`]s and insert an `order` block indicating the order of precedence of the blocks.

+For example, suppose you have an interview with two blocks that could define the variable `favorite_fruit`.
+Normally, **docassemble** will try the the second block first because it appears later in the [YAML] file; the second block will "override" the first.

+{% include side-by-side.html demo="supersede-regular" %}

+However, if you actually want the first block to be tried first, you can manually specify the order of blocks:

+{% include side-by-side.html demo="supersede-order" %}

+Another way to override the order in which blocks will be tried is by using the [`id` and `supersedes`] modifiers.

 # <a name="terms"></a><a name="auto terms"></a>Vocabulary `terms` and `auto terms`

 {% highlight yaml %}